Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Game-theoretic semantics

-The evaluation of \ATLplus formulae of the type $\coop{A}\Phi$ in a given model is based on constructing finite paths in that model.
-The following two main ideas are central.

 Firstly, the path formula $\Phi$ in $\coop{A}\Phi$ can be \emph{divided} into \emph{goals for the verifier} ($\vrf$), these being the relative atoms $\psi\in\mathit{At}(\Phi)$ that occur \emph{positively} in $\Phi$, and \emph{goals for the falsifier} ($\ovrf$), these being the relative atoms $\psi\in\mathit{At}(\Phi)$ that occur \emph{negatively} in $\Phi$.
 (Some formulae may be goals for both players.)
 For simplicity, let us assume for now that $\Phi$ is in negation normal form and all the atoms in $\mathit{At}(\Phi)$ are temporal formulae of the type $\atlf p$.
-Then the verifier's goals are eventuality statements $\atlf p$, while the falsifier's goals are statements $\atlf p'$ that occur negated, and thus correspond to safety statements $\atlg \neg p'$.
-The verifier wishes to \emph{verify} her/his goals.
-The falsifier, likewise, wants to \emph{verify} her/his goals, i.e., (s)he wishes to \emph{falsify} the related safety statements.
+Then the verifier's goals are eventuality statements $\atlf p$, while the falsifier's goals are statements $\atlf p'$ that occur negated; note that the negation of $\atlf p'$ is equivalent to the safety statement $\atlg \neg p'$.
+The verifier wishes to \emph{verify} her/his\footnote{The genders of the players may be assigned randomly below at points when this causes no ambiguities and streamlines the presentation.} goals.
+The falsifier, likewise, wants to \emph{verify} her/his goals, i.e., the falsifier wishes to \emph{falsify} the related safety statements.